Leopold II, Holy Roman Emperor: Holy Roman Emperor

 Leopold, during his government in Tuscany, had shown a speculative tendency to grant his subjects a constitution.
 When he succeeded to the Austrian lands, he began by making large concessions to the interests offended by his brother's innovations.
-He recognized the Estates of his different dominions as "the pillars of the monarchy", pacified the Hungarians and Bohemians, and divided the insurgents in the Austrian Netherlands (now Belgium) by means of concessions.
+He recognised the Estates of his different dominions as "the pillars of the monarchy", pacified the Hungarians and Bohemians, and divided the insurgents in the Austrian Netherlands (now Belgium) by means of concessions.
 When these failed to restore order, he marched troops into the country and re-established his own authority, and at the same time the historic franchises of the Flemings.
 Yet he did not surrender any part that could be retained of what Maria Theresa and Joseph had done to strengthen the hands of the state.
 He continued, for instance, to insist that no papal bull could be published in his dominions without his consent (placetum regium).
 One of the harshest actions Leopold took to placate the noble communities of the various Habsburg domains was to issue a decree on 9 May 1790 that forced thousands of Bohemian serfs freed by his brother Joseph back into servitude.

-Leopold lived for barely two years after his accession as Holy Roman Emperor, and during that period he was hard pressed by peril from west and east alike.
+Leopold lived for barely two years after his accession as Holy Roman Emperor, and during that period, he was hard pressed by peril from west and east alike.
 The growing revolutionary disorders in France endangered the life of his sister Marie Antoinette, the queen of Louis XVI, and also threatened his own dominions with the spread of subversive agitation.
 His sister sent him passionate appeals for help, and he was pestered by the royalist émigrés, who were intriguing to bring about armed intervention in France.

-From the east he was threatened by the aggressive ambition of Catherine II of Russia and by the unscrupulous policy of Prussia.
+From the east, he was threatened by the aggressive ambition of Catherine II of Russia and by the unscrupulous policy of Prussia.
 Catherine would have been delighted to see Austria and Prussia embark on a crusade in the cause of kings against the French Revolution.
 While they were busy beyond the Rhine, she would have annexed what remained of Poland and made conquests against the Ottoman Empire.
 Leopold II had no difficulty in seeing through the rather transparent cunning of the Russian empress, and he refused to be misled.